 Publications in international journals

-If I have counted correctly, between 1977 and 2022, 144 articles were published in non-Dutch scientific journals, of which I was first or sole author (n=129) or co-author (n=15).
+If I have counted correctly, between 1977 and december 2024, 147 articles were published in non-Dutch scientific journals, of which I was first or sole author (n=131) or co-author (n=16).
 The vast majority were published in English/American periodicals, only 6 in German, including 5 in Dermatosen in Beruf und Umwelt, of which I was a member of the editorial board for several years.
 These were, however, published in English.
-Of the international journals, Contact Dermatitis, the leading journal in the field of - you guessed it - contact dermatitis (contact eczema), was my favourite journal: 99 of my articles were published in it.
+Of the international journals, Contact Dermatitis, the leading journal in the field of - you guessed it - contact dermatitis (contact eczema), was my favourite journal: more than 100 of my articles were published in it.
 Another important journal was American Journal of Contact Dermatitis (as of 2002 Dermatitis), the second journal in the field of contact allergy.
 Especially more recent articles have appeared there, which is partly a result of my joining the 'Editorial Advisory Board' in 2013, a total of 17 publications.
 Two or more articles were published in Journal of the American Academy of Dermatology (n=3), British Journal of Dermatology (n=3), Lancet (n=2), International Journal of Cosmetic Science (n=2), and Clinics in Dermatology (n=2).
 One article was published in each of the following journals (in no particular order): British Journal of Clinical Pharmacology, Clinical and Experimental Dermatology, Archives of Dermatology, Journal of Applied Cosmetology, Dermatologic Clinics, British Medical Journal, Cosmetics & Toiletries, Urology, Drugs and Therapeutics Bulletin, Journal of Toxicology – Cutaneous and Ocular Toxicology and European Journal of Dermatology.

 Subjects